Athol, Massachusetts: Transportation

 Athol is primarily dependent on the automobile for out-of-town transportation.
 Athol lies along Route 2, the major east-west route through northern Massachusetts.
 It passes concurrently with U.S. Route 202 as a limited access highway through town, with its old route, now Route 2A, passing through downtown Athol.
 Route 2A provides access to Orange to the west and Gardner to the east.
 Route 2 provides access to Greenfield (20 miles to the west), Gardner (11 miles east), Fitchburg (25 miles east), and Boston (71 miles east).
 Worcester is 34 mi from Athol via Routes 32 and 122 in Petersham.
 Keene, New Hampshire, is 25 mi north via Route 32.
-For 1.4 mi, Route 32 is concurrent with Route 2A, coming north from Petersham east of downtown before continuing north along the eastern edge of downtown towards Royalston.
+For 1.4 mi, Route 32 runs concurrently with Route 2A, coming north from Petersham east of downtown before continuing north along the eastern edge of downtown towards Royalston.

 Athol is served by several bus lines.
 The Franklin Regional Transit Authority (FRTA), based in Greenfield, has daily runs from Athol to points west.
 The Montachusett Area Regional Transit (MART), based in Fitchburg, can take residents to points east of town.
 Community Transit Service buses provide dial-a-ride service for those people in Athol, Orange, and Winchendon, who are in need of transportation to work, medical appointments, shopping, or other errands.
 Intercity bus service run by Greyhound and Peter Pan Bus Lines is available at Amherst, Greenfield, Leominster, Northampton, Springfield, Worcester, and Keene.

-The nearest general aviation airport to Athol is the Orange Municipal Airport, with the nearest national air service airports being Bradley International Airport to the south and Manchester-Boston Regional Airport to the north, both of which are an hour's drive away.
+The nearest general aviation airport to Athol is the Orange Municipal Airport, with the nearest national air service airports being Bradley International Airport to the southwest and Manchester-Boston Regional Airport to the north, both of which are an hour's drive away.

 The town still has its old train station downtown (the depot), along the Pan Am Railways freight main, formerly a part of the Vermont and Massachusetts Railroad.
 Before the filling of the Quabbin Reservoir, Athol was the end of the Springfield, Athol and North-eastern Railroad, a spur line off the Boston and Albany Railroad.
 A proposal known as "Northern Tier Passenger Rail" is in the early stages of planning, and would extend MBTA's Fitchburg Line westward through Athol and Greenfield, terminating at North Adams.
 This service would restore passenger rail to the region for the first time since the 1950s.